 Instructions

-- Place an iron skillet or non-stick pan over medium heat.
-When the pan is hot, pour a big spoon of batter and spread it around the pan, cover with a lid.
+- Place an Iron skillet or non-stick pan over medium heat and pour a big spoon of batter and spread around the pan.
+Apply a teaspoon of oil over the batter and cover the lid.

-- Remove from the pan when it appears cooked on both sides.
+- After a few seconds, flip the dosa and continue to cook.
+Remove from the pan after it appears cooked on both sides.

 Video